 A member of SMR International’s global team, Sue will provide advice and direction on knowledge audit initiatives, and support for SMR International knowledge strategy development work.
 Learn more at Sue’s Profile on LinkedIn.

 Nerisa Jepkorir Kamar

-Nerisa Jepkorir Kamar represents SMR International in Africa.
+Also a global member of SMR’s team, Nerisa Jepkorir Kamar represents SMR International in Africa.
 As the company’s Knowledge Management Consultant for Sub-Sahara clients, Nerisa is recognized for her knowledge management (KM) expertise among colleagues in several African countries.
 She has a strong background in information and knowledge management and with her expertise provides professional advice for a wide variety of assignments relating to KM, knowledge services, and knowledge strategy development.
 As organizations seek to build a strengthened framework for enterprise-wide knowledge development, knowledge sharing, and knowledge utilization (KD/KS/KU), Nerisa’s skills are applied in many different client situations.
-She is based in Nairobi, Kenya and her background includes work with the Knowledge Management Unit of UN-HABITAT (the United Nations Human Settlements Programme) and the agency’s Vieira de Mello United Nations Library at Nairobi, IAO (Information Africa Organization), Egerton University (where she was a specialist in e-library management and course content development, leading the effort for the inclusion of KM in academic programs), and the Management University of Africa, where she participated in the development of institutional knowledge strategies.
+She is based in Nairobi, Kenya, and her background includes work with the Knowledge Management Unit of UN-HABITAT (the United Nations Human Settlements Programme) and the agency’s Vieira de Mello United Nations Library at Nairobi, IAO (Information Africa Organization), Egerton University (where she was a specialist in e-library management and course content development, leading the effort for the inclusion of KM in academic programs), and the Management University of Africa, where she participated in the development of institutional knowledge strategies.